simeononsecurity/simeononsecurity.ch/content/articles/what-is-system-administration/index.en.md

 coverCaption: ""
 ---

 **System administration is the process of managing and maintaining the computer systems, servers, and networks of an organization**.
-It involves the day-to-day operations of the computer systems, ensuring that they are running smoothly and efficiently.
+It involves the day-to-day operations of the computer systems, ensuring that they're running smoothly and efficiently.
 System administrators are responsible for the installation, configuration, and maintenance of computer systems, servers, and networks.
 They are also responsible for ensuring the security of these systems and ensuring that the organization's data is protected.

 ______